 Our field is not diverse enough in gender, racial, and socio-economic makeup, and I am committed to changing that.
 However, I am unable to take on international summer interns, even self-funded, nor can I accommodate high-school students, however precocious.

 A list of current and former group members.

 I strive for clarity and precision in teaching the fundamentals rather than attempting encyclopaedic completeness of coverage—How? over What?
-I develop the material slowly allowing for questions, tangents, and interaction with the students.
+I develop material slowly, allowing for questions, tangents, and student interaction.

 A chronological list of classes offered.

-I am a writer—an author and a coauthor—and an editor and a reviewer for a variety of scientific outlets.
+I am a writer—author, coauthor, an editor and a reviewer for a variety of scientific outlets.
 I want my—and your!—papers read, not just counted.
 Pauca sed matura!
-I try to write a paper only when I have something to say, and I suggest you all do the same.
+I write a paper only when I have something to say, and I suggest you do the same.
 I work closely with graduate students to get their ideas onto paper, which I consider an essential part of their education.

 A chronological PDF repository.

 A thematic list of my research publications.

 My OrcID is 0000-0003-2021-6645.